joeyhdz/Stats-Project-2/knit files/project.md

 <hr>

-Step one: Visualize what the Yes/Nos look like in terms of fractures.
+Step One: Visualize what the Yes/No’s look like in terms of fractures.

 - The plot below will show us without yet incorporating predictors, what is the percentages of yes/no that we are seeing in the data.

 - Findings are that it’s not a very balanced split.
-75% of the data have NO for fracture. when we make predictive probabilities how will this influence the result? will we find that they are around this value with some higher/lower? *potential sanity check to our results later*
+75% of the data have NO for fracture.
+When we make predictive probabilities how will this influence the result? will we find that they are around this value with some higher/lower? *(potential sanity check to our results later)*

-- Additional Note… Unbalanced data is OK.. this should be revisted in our thresholding
+- Additional Note… Unbalanced data is OK.. this should maybe be revisited in our threshold.

 ``` r
 library(ggplot2)